seed-pulse/baibainn/README.md

 # baibainn
-# The Baibain Paradox: Can Chestnut Buns Really Fill the Universe?
+# The Baibain Paradox: Can Chestnut Manju Really Fill the Universe?

 ## Overview

 In the world of *Doraemon*, the secret gadget "Baibain" doubles any object every 5 seconds.
-In the episode, Nobita uses it on a chestnut bun, leading to a warning: "If left unchecked, they’ll fill the universe."
+In the episode, Nobita uses it on a **chestnut manju** (a traditional Japanese steamed sweet filled with chestnut paste), leading to a warning:
+**"If left unchecked, they’ll fill the universe."**

 But does this scenario hold up under the laws of physics?

 This document introduces a thought experiment called the **Baibain Paradox**, exploring how **thermodynamics** and **kinetic limits** would actually prevent this infinite proliferation.
-We argue that the chestnut buns would **burn out due to their own speed and collisions** before ever filling the cosmos.
+We argue that the chestnut manju would **burn out due to their own speed and collisions** before ever filling the cosmos.

 ---

 ## Assumptions

 1. Baibain causes **exponential growth**, doubling the object every 5 seconds.
-2. The duplicated buns have **mass** and **volume**, occupying physical space.
+2. The duplicated manju have **mass** and **volume**, occupying physical space.
-3. As density increases, **collisions between buns** become inevitable.
+3. As density increases, **collisions between manju** become inevitable.
 4. Collisions generate **heat** and cause physical changes.

 ---